EdmanCoding/solutions-of-introduction-to-computing-systems/solutions/chapter-09.md

 ---
 29. Solution:
     1. Assembler can't put x30000 instead of VALUE, it exceeds memory bits limit of LC-3, so it'll be detected in assembly time.
-    2. R0 isn't reset by AND operation in SQRT, so each operation can return by adding the result with the previous value.
 ---
 30. Solution:
     1. ADD R1, R1, #1